kybeka/kybeka/README.md

 my name is kyla (she/her), and i am currently a BSc student @ [USI](https://www.usi.ch/en). i'm currently writing my thesis in smalltalk.

-in my free time i love to pick up hobbies and then...drop them. i also love to cook, and sometimes i'll travel and take some film along :film_strip: :camera_flash:.
+in my free time i love to pick up hobbies and then...drop them. i also love to cook, and sometimes i'll travel and take some film along :camera_flash:.

 <!-- ## just some of the things i've worked with: